 Of course, you can, but the cause might be something else and you may well incur cost and time seeing the wrong person.
 Periodontists are specialists and will likely charge more for their time than a regular dentist.

 The general dentist can diagnose most issues and often provide initial effective treatment.
 Only in some cases will it be necessary for you to see a specialist.
 If this is the case, your dentist will refer you.

 The following video from the European Federation of Periodontology is 10 minutes long but shares the stories of real patients who have experienced gum disease.
 There are many relatable points made and thought provoking comments you might take value from.

-Having booked yourself in for assessment by a dentist, it then focus shifts to the dental professional to actually diagnose what is wrong.
+Having booked yourself in for assessment by a dentist, focus shifts to the dental professional to actually diagnose what is wrong.

 To get to that diagnosis, there will be a number of steps that the dentist will need to take.

-Before the beginning any assessment be that through conversation with yourself or an actual physical examination of the mouth, you should make them aware of the symptoms and concerns you have, this will then be considered as an assessment is made.
+Before beginning a physical examination of the mouth, there will be a brief chat about your general health and medical condition.
+You should make the dentist aware of the symptoms and concerns you have, this will then be considered as an assessment is made.

 The key steps the dentist will run through are:

 - The appearance and any recession of your gums.